 The very first J&D residency began in November of 2009 at Rosa Parks Elementary, located in San Francisco’s Fillmore District.
 It was one of four residencies that school year which utilized the 12-lesson, 80+ page curriculum devised by Dr. Wes.
 The following school year J&D more than doubled its reach by presenting to ten groups of students domestically, and going on its first international tour to Chile with the U.S. Department of State.
 Since then, J&D has increased its local, national and international reach.
 J&D now presents to nearly 1,000 domestic students per school year, most of whom reside in the San Francisco Bay Area, but also including students in New York, Washington, D.C., Philadelphia, and as part of former President Bill Clinton’s birthday celebration in Hope, Arkansas.
-J&D has also inspired students in West Africa as well as Haiti in conjunction with the U.S. State Department, bringing the total continents reached to three.
+J&D has also inspired students in West Africa, Haiti, Guatemala and Brazil in conjunction with the U.S. State Department, bringing the total continents reached to five.

-After its first five years, Dr. Wes decided the best way to grow J&D was to train teachers across the country and even the world to make use of the curricular materials he developed, including exclusive interviews with today’s emerging and established jazz masters.
-Therefore, Fall of 2014 marks the availability of the J&D Curriculum Think Tank, where teachers receive materials and training on how to adapt the J&D approach for their students.
+After a decade in schools and organizations around the world, it is now time to train teachers to make use of J&D's curricular materials, including exclusive interviews with today’s emerging and established jazz masters.
+Therefore, the first J&D Curriculum Think Tank will be held this coming Summer, 2020, where teachers will receive materials and training on how to adapt the J&D approach for their students.
 Like good jazz itself, this training will provide teachers both a vital structure and the freedom to explore who they are in the context of the J&D approach.
 In this way, teachers will be empowered to utilize their individual expertise and nuances of their particular context to spread an appreciation for this music called jazz, this experiment in democracy called America, and this fundamental idea that a more perfect union will only result from purposeful participation from we the people.